mortie/squirrelWords-plugin/README.md

-mortSubs
+squirrelWords
 ========
-mortSubs does a couple of fun substitutions of words on webpages.
+squirrelWords does a couple of fun substitutions of words on webpages.

 Installation:
 -------------